 Officers.
 The officers of the Corporation will be a Chair, Vice-Chair, Secretary and, Treasurer.
 The Board may appoint such other officers as it may deem appropriate.

 Qualifications.
-An officer of the Corporation must be an employee (or authorized agent or contractor) of a Promotor Member, but need not be a Promoter Director.
+An officer of the Corporation must be an employee (or authorized agent or contractor) of a Promoter Member, but need not be a Promoter Director.
 In the case of an officer who is not also a Promoter Director or an alternate Director, the officer will not be included for purposes of quorum of the Board and will not participate in votes taken by the Board.
 An officer who is also a Promoter Director or alternate Director retains all the rights and privileges associated with his or her status of Promoter Director or alternate Director.
 The Corporation may also have an Executive Director, which the Board may designate as a non-officer role, in its discretion.

 Nominations.
-The Board will call for nominations for relevant officers from Promoter Members in good standing annually, and Promoter Members must submit their nominations before the next Board meeting.
+The Board will call for nominations for relevant officers from Promoter Members in good standing annually, and Promoter Members must submit their nominations during the submission period specified by the Board, and at least one month before the Board meeting where the elections will be held.
 Each Promoter Member may only submit one nominee for each Officer position.
 Elections for Chair and Secretary will be held in even numbered years; elections for Vice Chair and Treasurer will be held in odd numbered years.

 Appointment.
-The Board will vote for each applicable officer position within a reasonable time after nominations.
+The Board will vote for each applicable officer position within a reasonable time (no less than 30 days) after the submission period for nominations.
 Each Promoter Director is entitled to cast a vote for each applicable officer position.
 At the conclusion of voting for each officer position, the nominee with the largest number of votes is declared the winner.
 In the event of a two or more-way tie for a specific position, there will be a run-off vote until a winner is declared.
 The term of service for such officers will begin after the vote and officers will hold office for two years, unless an officer is removed or resigns.
 There will be no limitation to the number of terms an officer may serve.

 Removal & Resignation.
 The Board may remove an officer by an affirmative vote of the Directors as set forth in Section 3.10 and communicate such termination to the officer in writing.
 If the membership of the Promoter Member terminates, or the status of a Promoter Member is changed from Promoter Member to any other class of membership, any officer of the Corporation associated with that Promoter Member will be removed.
-An officer may resign their position by communicating their resignation in writing to the Board.
+An officer may resign his or her position by communicating their resignation in writing to the Board.
 Termination or resignation of an officer who also serves as a Director will not alter an individual’s role as a Director.
 In the event of removal, resignation or other termination of an officer’s active term, the Board will at its earliest convenience accept nominations from remaining Promoter Members and hold an election to fill the remainder of that officer’s term.

 Responsibilities.